 The Bible teaches that God is a relational being, and yet he is complete in himself.
 He does not need anything outside of himself; he is not dependant on us.
 Being a relational being, he desired that others could share in the relationship he has always enjoyed, and so he created.
 Because he is a relational being who loves us we can hurt him, but we cannot cause him to do wrong.
 God is the source of his own strength.

 YHWH is not the third of three Gods.
 YHWH is one God; one God who consists of more than one person.
-This is beyond comprehension, and yet it is the only view which explains why God would create (for more on this see here.
+This is beyond comprehension, and yet it is the only view which explains why God would create.
+(For more on this see here.
 See also Why Believe Jesus Christ is God).

 It is also worth noting that there was a time when evil did not exist.
 And there will be a time when evil ceases to exist.
 Good can exist without evil, but evil cannot exist without good.
 (C.S.
 Lewis explains why in his book Mere Christianity.)
 Btw, when I say evil will cease to exist, I do not mean it will simply be quarantined.
 It will completely cease to be.
 See below.